 Frequently Asked Dental Questions

 Most patients want all the facts before making a decision concerning dental work.
 That’s why we encourage you to browse through this section – reading articles and looking at pictures – to gain a better understanding of any procedures recommended in our office.
-After all, we know that understanding your treatment needs will help you to be comfortable and make informed decisions.
-So take a few minutes to check out our before-and-after photos, procedure explanations and related articles.
-Then picture yourself with the beautiful new smile that awaits you!
+After all, we know that understanding your treatment needs will help you to be comfortable in making informed decisions.

 Tooth decay is caused when plaque, a sticky layer of bacteria, mixes with sugars in food to form a corrosive acid.
 And, as everyone knows, decay leads to cavities.

 To repair a cavity, the area of decay must be drilled out and the surrounding tooth shaped to receive a filling.
 Types of fillings include a metal alloy called amalgam and a tooth-colored composite material.
 Composite is by far the most natural, and will be virtually unnoticeable by you or anyone else who happens to check out your pearly whites.